 - Applicants must document three years of successful teaching and/or personnel service experience (including Speech Pathology) in the public schools or regionally accredited private schools.

 * You may still apply if you do not meet prerequisites 2, or 3.
 You will be able to request a waiver through the online application which will be reviewed by faculty.
 Faculty may ask for additional documentation.

 The Graduate Admissions office will confirm via email the receipt and status of your application file.
 Applications for the EdS in Educational Administration with Principal and Professional Administrator licenses program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
 That is, files will be reviewed once all application requirements are met.
 The Graduate Admissions Committee meets every month of the year except August.

 Lewis & Clark uses an online application.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by college and university registrar offices.

 A $50 nonrefundable application fee is required and is payable with a credit card or electronic check.
 Fee waivers are available to alumni and employees of Lewis & Clark.
 Participants in special programs are also eligible for a waiver.
 Go this page for information about the fee waiver process.

-EdS applicants are required to write an essay.
+Applicants are required to write an essay at least 500 words in length.
 The essay is submitted electronically as part of the online application process.